eshanchathuranga/eshanchathuranga/README.md

 </a>
 ## About Me
 <a align="left">
-I am a passionate devoloper with expertise in [ javascript, bash / arduino, npm ].
-I love building [type of applications] and exploring new technologies.
+I am a passionate devoloper with expertise in  javascript,  npm and bash .
+I love building APIs and exploring new technologies.
 In my free time, I enjoy contributing to open-source projects and sharing my knowledge through blog posts and tutorials.
 </a>

 ## My Skills